 Applicants must complete all the following forms and include the following attachments with their application:

 - Complete the Google Form APPLICATION by 5 pm.
 You may view the questions here.

-- ACTIVITIES & BUDGET WORKSHEET: Use the attached worksheet document to outline the activities involved with your project, who will carry out each step, and the costs involved.
+- BUDGET WORKSHEET: Use the attached worksheet document to outline the costs involved.
 Use the link to access the worksheet.
 Download the worksheet to use as a template.
-Please put your name, project title, and date submitted in the document title and project name in the template.
+Please put your name, project title, and date submitted in the document title.
 Email the budget sheet to Drea Weiner.

 - Review the evaluation rubric to ensure your project is of quality.

-A brief report summarizing the results, expenditures, and effectiveness of the project is due no later than May 5, 2023.
+A brief report summarizing the results, expenditures, and effectiveness of the project is due no later than May 3, 2024 via a Google form.
 Activities and funds are required to be initiated and completed within the school year they are awarded.
 Reimbursements will be paid once the follow up report is completed.
-All questions may be directed to Drea Weiner, Northwestern Lower MiSTEM Network Regional Director.
+All questions may be directed to Drea Weiner, MPA Regional Director.

 AWARDING OF GRANTS/FUNDS:

 Following the submission of all applications, the Northwestern Lower MiSTEM Network Advisory Panel, which is comprised of regional business representatives, educational representatives, non-profits, as well as community organization representatives, will review them.
 Winners are determined on a district-wide competitive basis, with awards going to the top-ranked proposals.
 Factors taken into account in the final decision include adherence to proposal guidelines, the creativity of the project, impact on students and the community, and the opportunity the project presents to make a difference in the education of students.

 5th Grade Lego Project